emmetthe/js-project/README.md

 - Play the game with their keyboard
 - Play music
-- See their current score
+- See their current and highest score
 - Shoot projectiles and incoming objects
+- Pause and restart the game at any time

 In addition, this project will include: